bheap/silk-components/README.md

   * silk-version is the version of Silk the template has been built and tested against
   * it is useful to add a quick description of the purpose of the component
 * add the component see the examples under /com/bheap/silk
-  * ensure the filename is the same as the complement's name
+  * ensure the filename is the same as the component's name
   * ensure it has an id along the lines of silk-component:component-filename
 * test your component by including it in a silk site and 'spinning'